RickofManc/the-coffee-collective/README.md

 1. From the Heroku dashboard, click the Create new app button.
 For a new account an icon will be visible on screen to allow you to Create an app, otherwise a link to this function is located under the New dropdown menu at the top right of the screen.
 1. On the Create New App page, enter a unique name for the application and select region.
 Then click Create app.
 1. On the Application Configuration page for the new app, click on the Resources tab.
-1. In the Add-ons search bar enter "Postgres" and select "Heroku Postgres" from the list - click the "Submit Order Form" button on the pop-up dialog.
+1. Next, click on Settings on the Application Configuration page and click on "Reveal Config Vars".
-1. Next, click on Settings on the Application Configuration page and click on the "Reveal Config Vars" button - check the DATABASE_URL has been automatically set up.
+1. Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1, and click Add to save it.
+Remove this when releasing for Production.
-1. Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1 - Remove this when releasing for Production.
+1. Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols, and click Add to save it.
-1. Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols.
+1. Add a new Config Var called DATABASE_URL and paste in the value for your ElephantSQL database, and click Add to save it.
 1. The settings.py file should be updated to use the DATABASE_URL and SECRET_KEY environment variable values as follows :

         DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}